Skip to main content

 Message: Warning.
 Match of "within %{tx.allowed_request_content_type}" against "TX:content_type" required. [file "/etc/crs4/rules/REQUEST-920-PROTOCOL-ENFORCEMENT.conf"] [line "1012"] [id "920420"] [msg "Request content type is not allowed by policy"] [data "|multipart/form-data|"] [severity "CRITICAL"] [ver "OWASP_CRS/4.10.0"] [tag "application-multi"] [tag "language-multi"] [tag "platform-multi"] [tag "attack-protocol"] [tag "paranoia-level/1"] [tag "OWASP_CRS"] [tag "capec/1000/255/153"] [tag "PCI/12.1"]

-• Looks like we are missing Content Type = multipart/form-data.
+• As it turns out we are missing Content Type = multipart/form-data.
 Fixing

 nano -w /etc/crs4/crs-setup.conf